EnvoyAI/examples/FAQ.md

 #### YAML or JSON
 Each of the metadata fields (`com.envoyai.schema-in`,`com.envoyai.schema-out`,`com.envoyai.display`,`com.envoyai.selector`,`com.envoyai.info`) can be specified with JSON, or with YAML (a superset of JSON that allows us to drop a lot of the cumbersome symbols).
-An important "gotcha" when using YAML in a Dockerfile LABEL is that, because the way Docker caputures strings, each LABEL must have explicit newline characters using `\n` at the end of each line, and usually a continuation slash so you will see `\n\` at the end of most lines.
+An important "gotcha" when using YAML in a Dockerfile LABEL is that, because the way Docker captures strings, each LABEL must have explicit newline characters using `\n` at the end of each line, and usually a continuation slash so you will see `\n\` at the end of most lines.
 See test/echo's [Dockerfile](./test-echo/Dockerfile) for an example that actually mixes yaml and json for brevity and clarity.

 #### Can my Machine access the Internet?
-Yes and no. Yes for testing and demonstration purposes, we have a configuration flag that will allow your docker container to access the internet;
-perhaps to make an api call in your own cloud.
-However, no we will not be able to help you monitize your Machine or deploy in for clinical use;
-this may be possible in the future, but no promises.
+Yes and no. Yes for testing and demonstration purposes - we have a configuration flag that will allow your docker container to access the internet, perhaps to make an API call in your own cloud.
+However, will not be able to help you monetize your Machine or deploy in for clinical use; this may be possible in the future, but no promises.

 Use the __LABEL__ `com.envoyai.network` to enable network access.
 ```Dockerfile